Argent77/A7-DlcBuilder/DlcBuilder/readme/readme.txt

 The resulting DLC package can be easily installed on any clean game installation.
 Simply drop it into one of the supported DLC locations and you are done.

-Important:
+IMPORTANT:
 The game version of the target installation should match the version of the game where the DLC package has been created or you may encounter missing string references or outdated lines of text.

-Notes:
+NOTES ABOUT EEEX:
+EEex installs several files that are expected to be found directly on the filesystem.
+These files must be transferred manually to the target system along with the DLC archive created by this mod.
+The following files are required:
+1. In the root folder of the game:
+  - InfinityLoader.exe
+  - InfinityLoader.db
+  - any DLL files except "decrypt.dll"
+  - any INI files
+2. In the "override" folder of the game:
+  - M___EEex.lua
+  - any LUA files starting with "B3"
+  - any LUA files starting with "EEex_"

+NOTES:
 This mod can only detect new or updated files in extra folders (such as movies, music or scripts) that have been added by the WeiDU installer of the mod.
 Files that have been added manually or by platform-dependent batch or shell scripts must be registered manually to the mod.
-Create the folder "working" in "DlcBuilder" if it doesn't yet exist and create a simple text file with .txt extension (filename doesn't matter) where you list every file that has been installed in a non-standard way.
+Create the folder "working" in "DlcBuilder" if it doesn't yet exist and create a simple text file with .txt extension (name of the file doesn't matter) where you list every file that has been installed in a non-standard way.
 The path to the file must be relative to the game's installation directory.

 Example, assuming a mod installed "movies/mymovie.wbm" and "scripts/myscript.bs" to the game:
-1. Create the file "mymod1.txt" in "DlcBuilder/working".
+1. Create the file "mymod1.txt" in "DlcBuilder/working"
 2. Add the following lines to the text file: movies/mymovie.wbm scripts/myscript.bs